 - A Layer-7 listener is created.
 The scheduling algorithm is Round-Robin.
 For more information, see Add an HTTP listener or Add an HTTPS listener.

 - Two VServer groups TOM and JERRY are created.
-For more information, see Add ECS instances to a VServer group.
+For more information, see Create a vServer group.

 - Servers SLB_tom1 and SBL_tom2 are added to the VServer group TOM.
 The port is set to 80 and the default weight value 100 is used.